qdm12/My-Computing-course/03. Python and setup/readme.md

     - Hover over **Run as**
     - Click on **1 Python Run**
 5. After that, run it by pressing on the *Play* button :arrow_forward: at the top or by pressing your **F9** key.
-    - *Note that you can still run that code with `python mycode.py` in your terminal or in Vagrant as before.*
+    - *Note that you can still run that code with `python mycode.py` in your terminal.*
 6. You should see *Hello* in the Liclipse bottom pane console.

 ### Liclipse and errors